 - It can grow in poor soil and a great soil erosion inhibitor

-- It’s production into fibres has lower environmental impact than other forms of fibre
+- The production into fibres has lower environmental impact than other forms of fibre

 But bamboo also have all kinds of super power: